tabacha/ProSafeLinux/README.md

 * If you have a switch which show CRC errors on statistic page,
 * If you have a cable which is bad, and the cable test report it,
-* If you have any other switch than the GS108Ev2 and a discover works for you, please send me a psl-cmd.py query --mac &gt;mac&lt; all
+* If you have any other switch than the GS108Ev2 and a discover works for you, please send me a psl-cmd.py query --mac &lt;mac&gt; all

 Please feel free to fork the code and do any push request.

-Please contact me Sven Anders <psl-github2012@sven.anders.im>
+Please contact me Sven Anders &lt;psl-github2012@sven.anders.im&gt

 # Other simalar projects